topseed/nbake/TRAIN.md

 Brading, we got 4: nbake.org, metabake.org, wordpug, narwhall.
 That is confusing.
 Our main value I think is meta.
 We should have on brand till we get to 100 develoopers.
 What?

+resume driven development

+title: from building webapps, to meta building, the next jump